C2SM/processing-chain/notes.md

 ## TODO

-[x] move ecrad_data to cfg.input/rad and add commands for copying extra files there [ ] figure out why the output was not copied back to /store
+[x] move ecrad_data to cfg.input/rad and add commands for copying extra files there [x] figure out why the output was not copied back to /store
-    this happened because the postprocessing job was not run, figure this out as below [ ] edit jobs/post_cosmo.py into jobs/post_icon.py or a general jobs/save_data.py
+    this happened because the postprocessing job was not run, figure this out as below [x] edit jobs/post_cosmo.py into jobs/post_icon.py or a general jobs/save_data.py [x] implement remapping for icon